The closures will take place between 12 November and 13 November. We apologise for any inconvenience caused to our residents.

 Outside the locations identified, residential uses will not be permitted unless the building is of exceptional historic, architectural or landscape value(xlix) and it is demonstrated that a residential use would best secure the future of the building and the above criteria 3 to 5 are met.

-Proposals that would result in the loss of a significant number of jobs.
+Proposals that would result in the loss of a significant number of jobs will not normally be supported.

 (xIvii) Rarely the outer edge of the policy area may dissect a single building or established group of closely related buildings.
 Where this clearly is the case the policy will apply to the whole building or group.